huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm.md

 ## Image-to-image

 LCMs can be applied to image-to-image tasks too.
-Let's look at how we can perform image-to-image generation with LCMs.
-For this example we'll use the [LCM_Dreamshaper_v7](https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7) model, but the same steps can be applied to other LCM models as well.
+For this example, we'll use the [LCM_Dreamshaper_v7](https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7) model, but the same steps can be applied to other LCM models as well.

 ```python
 import torch